Unified CLO logo — fractional Chief Legal Office

 The answer is not faster outside counsel.
 It is counsel that knows the company.

-When AI writes the
+When AI Writes the Contract

-When AI writes the
+When AI Writes the Contract

-When AI writes the
+When AI Writes the Contract

-We love AI and AI contract tools have gotten very good.
+AI contract tools have gotten very good at producing paper.
 They can generate a first draft, suggest standard clauses, and flag common risks faster than any lawyer.
 That is genuinely useful.
+The problem is what they cannot do.

 AI does not know your business.
 It does not know that your sales team has been promising an SLA your product cannot yet support.
 It does not know that the customer asking for uncapped liability is a strategic account you need to land at almost any cost.
 It does not know which vendors you are locked into, which partnerships are political, or which risks your leadership team has already decided to accept.